VINYL

 What good looks like.

-Where vinyl earns its place is in rooms that punish other materials.
-We start by mapping which rooms get vinyl, which adjacent rooms get something else, and where the transitions land.
+Where vinyl earns its place is in spaces that punish other materials.
+We start by mapping which areas get vinyl, which adjacent areas get something else, and where the transitions land.
 That map drives wear-layer class — light residential, heavy residential, or light commercial — before we ever talk visuals.

 Subfloor preparation is the half of vinyl install most quotes hide.
 Vinyl shows what's underneath it more than carpet does; thin or out-of-plane subfloors telegraph through.
 We assess flatness and moisture before quoting and include the prep needed to land the floor flat — not surprise-invoice it later.